 The timescales below are given as a guide for minimum retention periods.
 Figures given are not intended as a substitute to exercising thought and judgment, or taking specific advice, depending on the circumstances.
-The DFO should be consulted to clarify any issues.
+The Director of Finance and Operations [DFO] should be consulted to clarify any issues.